KristiVilione/rest-api-node-typescript/docs/security-for-our-web-apis.rst

 In this chapter, I will show you various methods to secure your RESTful Web APIs.
 You should use at least one or combine those methods for a more secure API application.

-And if you want to use services like `mLab <https://mlab.com/>`_ , `compose <https://www.compose.com/>`_  …, they have already implemented a secured system on their end.
+And if you want to use services like `mLab <https://mlab.com/>`_ , `compose <https://www.compose.com/>`_ , `ScaleGrid <https://scalegrid.io/>`_  …, they have already implemented a secured system on their end.
 All that you need to do is to follow their instructions to hook the database to your app.

 Method 1: The first and foremost is that you should always use HTTPS over HTTP
 ------------------------------------------------------------------------------